How Bimatoprost 0.03% Works for Glaucoma and Eyelash Growth?

 Side effects and safety measurements

 Bimatoprost is generally considered safe for use, particularly when used as directed by a healthcare professional.
-However, there are a few minor side effects, including eye redness, itchy eyes, dryness, darkening of eyelid skin, and unintended hair growth (if the medicine is applied to other skin areas).
+However, there are a few minor side effects, including eye redness, eye itching, dryness, darkening of the eyelid skin, and unintended hair growth (if the medicine is applied to other skin areas).
 There are some rare and serious side effects, such as eye irritation or infection due to poor application hygiene, or periorbital fat loss, which can lead to a sunken appearance.
 The side effects are less common and can be completely avoided if the medication is used as directed.

 Precautions to be taken